-If you are part of community or corporate organisation you can make a group booking by contacting the centres directly or online.
-The maximum number of people able to attend any one class is 12, with the exception of the Geelong centre that can accomodate 15.
-Contact details for centres below.
+If you are part of a community or corporate organisation, you can make a group booking by contacting the centres directly.
+The maximum number of people able to attend any one class is 12.
+Contact details for centres below:

 Jamie's Ministry of Food Ipswich